 - In 2002, researchers combined data from six major studies that looked at the potential relationship between Vitamin K and childhood cancer.
 There were 2,431 children with cancer and 6,338 children without cancer in these studies.
 The researchers found no association between injectable Vitamin K and any type of childhood cancer (Roman, Fear et al. 2002).

-For example, I found a 2013 blog article on a popular natural health website, claiming that your child’s chance of getting leukemia from the Vitamin K shot is 1 in 500.
+For example, I found a 2013 blog article on a very popular natural health website, claiming that your child’s chance of getting leukemia from the Vitamin K shot is 1 in 500.
 The same article, as well as others, lists the side effects of intravenous Vitamin K and state that your child is at risk for these side effects if they receive the Vitamin K shot.
 These authors do not even understand the difference between intravenous and intramuscular injections.
 And yet parents all over the world are reading information from these websites and making important health decisions based on misleading and inaccurate claims.
-Please do not make any health decisions for yourself or your family based on information you read on the internet (including this article) without talking with your healthcare provider first.

 Is anyone keeping nationwide stats on how many infants get Vitamin K, and how many infants develop bleeds?